laminseima/laminseima.github.io/porch.md

 ---
 <p style="text-align:center;">Hallo, welcome, come on in...</p>

-It is about the journal of a journey.
+It is about a journal of the journey.
-It is neither an itinerary nor a diary.
+That is neither an itinerary nor a diary.
 Rather writing tends to be an inquiry.

 The writing which about an effort to be present